Blog/startup insights/AI for Fintech. Be the One to Change the Industry

 The boom in AI-based fintech continues, partially because there is still a place for new players.

 • Digital banking.
-Traditional financial institutions experience pressure from the upstarts looking to dethrone them.
+Traditional financial institutions experience pressure from contenders looking to dethrone them.
 Neobanks tend to offer better interest rates, lower fees, and more transparency regarding the flow of funds.

 • Robo-advisors.
 This type of software is especially popular among Millennials because of its convenience and accessibility.
 Now that this generation has money to manage, the demand for AI-driven counsel is rising.